People burn with the desire to provide unsolicited advice. The problem is, 99.9% of them are unqualified for the advice they provide.

 I come from a middle-class family.
 My parents are retired government workers.
 They have a huge social circle.
 Almost all of their friends are also middle-class people.
 While these people are not bad, none of them are rich, none of them are fit, none of them built a successful business and almost all of them had arranged marriages.

 It doesn’t take a genius to be an average person.
 Yet, these people think they are qualified to provide advice on every subject you can imagine because they think they know it all by following the mainstream media.
 They really believe that reading newspapers and watching TV is a great way to educate themselves.
-Whenever they watch or read some horrible advice which they deem interesting, they readily believe it without an ounce of questioning.
+Whenever they watch or read some horrible advice that they deem interesting, they readily believe it without an ounce of questioning.
 But they don’t stop there.
 They provide it as advice for the people around them.
 The information they received can’t be false because, after all, it made its way to a national publication.

 In reality, the mainstream media is full of lies and manipulation.
 Their advice can safely be ignored.